-"If I couldn't pronounce French better than you do I'd stick to English!" six." said Robert in a tone of irritation.
+"If I couldn't pronounce French better than you do I'd stick to English!" six." said Robert. in a tone of irritation.

-"Never mind-I shall set that all "A man has no right to build such | right when we are on the other side of the Channel," returns Ted, with comic confidence.
-"How is a fellow to speak French if he has never been severely.
+"Never mind-I shall set that al right when we are on the other side of the Channel," returns Ted, with comic confidence.
+"How is a fellow to speak French if he has never been abroad?"

-"He needn't attempt it," says Robert
+"He needn't attempt it," says Robert,